soerenmeier/craft-gpt-content-generator/README.md

 The plugin currently supports the following fields:

 -   [x] Title
 -   [x] Plaintext
 -   [x] Redactor
 -   [x] CkEditor
-- [ ] Seomatic Settings
+-   [x] TinyMCE

 ## Installation

 Via the [Craft Plugin Store](https://plugins.craftcms.com/gpt-content-generator?craft4) or the command-line:

 ```
 composer require soerenmeier/gpt-content-generator -w && php craft plugin/install gpt-content-generator
 ```

 ## Contribute and Support

-We are constantly looking to expand and improve GPT Content Generator.
-If you have a request for a new field to be supported or any other suggestions, please feel free to open an issue on our GitHub repository.
+I am constantly looking to expand and improve GPT Content Generator.
+If you have a request for a new field to be supported or any other suggestions, please feel free to open an issue on my GitHub repository.